quixio/quix-streams/docs/publish.md

     events.Add(new EventData("motor-off", 3, "Motor has stopped"));
     events.Add(new EventData("race-event3", 6, "Race has finished"));

-    stream.Events.Write(events)
+    stream.Events.Publish(events)
     ```

-Quix Streams lets you write Events without creating `EventData` instances explicitly.
+Quix Streams lets you publish Events without creating `EventData` instances explicitly.
 To do so, you can use the same helpers present in [TimeseriesData](#timeseriesdata-format) format such as `add_timestamp`, `add_value` or `add_tag`.
-Then use the `write` method to write that timestamp to the stream.
+Then use the `publish` method to publish that timestamp to the stream.

-This is an example of how to write Events to the stream without using explicit `EventData` instances:
+This is an example of how to publish Events to the stream without using explicit `EventData` instances:

 === "Python"